CuriousGeekyDude/VKModernRenderer/README.md

 # How to build the project

-Make sure to have visual studio 2022 with a C++20 compiler and vcpkg.
+Make sure to have visual studio 2022 with a C++20 compiler and vcpkg installed and configured.

 - Install requests using pip: pip install requests

--Run build.py
+- Run build.py

--Run the visual studio .sln and compile.
+- Run the visual studio .sln and compile.
 Thats it.
 You can now run it.